waikato-ufdl/wai-annotations-imgvis/README.md

 optional arguments:
   --fill                whether to fill the bounding boxes/polygons --fill-alpha FILL_ALPHA
-                        the alpha value to use for the filling.
+                        the alpha value to use for the filling (0: transparent, 255: opaque).
   --font-family FONT_FAMILY
                         the name of the TTF font-family to use, note: any hyphens need escaping with backslash.
   --font-size FONT_SIZE